robert0714/manning-knative-in-action-2021/chapter9/README.md

 1. A new version of an image is uploaded to a registry.
 1. The deployment system detects the new image version’s availability.
 1. The deployment system fetches the existing YAML of the Service from a Git repository.
-It changes the image key to point to the newest version of the image.
+It changes the ``image`` key to point to the newest version of the image.
 1. The modified YAML is pushed back into the Git repository.
 1. The push back into the repo is a new commit, so another deployment system job lights up to handle it.
 1. It’s a simple job: apply the YAML to the cluster (here called “Knative”).
 1. Knative sees that the Configuration has changed.
 That means it needs to create a new Revision.
-1. It also sees that the YAML includes updated traffic, directing 5% to the latest Revision.
+1. It also sees that the YAML includes updated ``traffic``, directing 5% to the ``latest`` Revision.
 1. The deployment system wakes up again when Knative finishes stamping out the new Revision.
 1. It checks the direct reachability of the new Revision.
 1. If the new Revision is reachable, the YAML gets updated again.
-This time the newest Revision is tagged as current and set to receive 100% of traffic.
-The latest tag is set to 0% traffic.
+This time the newest Revision is tagged as ``current`` and set to receive 100% of traffic.
+The ``latest`` tag is set to 0% traffic.
 The previous Revision is just dropped from the traffic block altogether.
 1. The newest revision of the YAML gets pushed back into the repo, and ...
 1. That triggers ...
 1. Another apply operation.